 Faculty associated with the Applied Biological Sciences program also offer programs leading to M.S. degrees in Environmental Resources and Plant Biology.
-The faculty also participate with the Graduate College and the Colleges of Architecture and Environmental Design and Liberal Arts and Sciences in programs leading to Ph.D. degrees in Environmental Design and Planning, with a concentration in Planning or Plant Biology.
+The selected faculty also participate with the Graduate College and the Colleges of Architecture and Environmental Design and Liberal Arts and Sciences in programs leading to Ph.D. degrees in Environmental Design and Planning, with a concentration in Planning, and a Ph.D. degree in Plant Biology.
 See the Graduate Catalog for requirements.